Laura Fuentes

 When directed, all thermometers (digital and analog) should be calibrated before use; it ensures accuracy and is easy to do with the boiling point method, which is when you fill a large pot with water and bring it to a boil, between 190 – 212F.
 Place the thermometer probe into the boiling water and wait until it reaches a steady temperature.

-If your analog thermometer reads too high or low, use this guide to adjust it.
+If your analog thermometer reads too high or low, you may need to adjust it.
 If you’re using a digital thermometer, many of them have a reset button, so if it’s misreading, you can fix it using the manufacturer’s instructions.

 When inserting the thermometer into the largest area of the protein, does the thermometer need to be inserted halfway down the largest area or just at the top of the protein is fine?
 I always wondered this. :/